Explore

 AI summary

-The latest Trends International Design Awards (TIDA) celebrate Kiwi bathrooms with a strong connection to nature.
-Two key trends emerged: serene, spa-like retreats and invigorating spaces using bold colours and biophilic murals.
+The Trends International Design Awards (TIDA) showcase top Kiwi bathrooms with a strong connection to nature.
+Two key trends emerged: serene, spa-like retreats with moody lighting, and invigorating spaces using bold colours and biophilic murals.

 The cantilevered vanity has its own “space” within the suite.